aalbayda/X-MAS-CTF-2020-Writeups/many_paths/Many Paths Writeup.md

 This is the most efficient solution I could find (and reasonably understand).
 Multiplication of two matrices costs *O(V<sup>3</sup>)*, and  [divide-and-conquer exponentiation](https://en.wikipedia.org/wiki/Exponentiation_by_squaring) costs *O(log<sub>2</sub>L)*.
 Thus the overall runtime of this solution is *O(V<sup>3</sup>\*log<sub>2</sub>L)*.

-This is the superior to alternatives like DP-, DFS-, and BFS-based solutions which max at *O(V<sup>2</sup>\*L)* runtime, This is important because *L* grows much faster as the graph gets larger.
+This is superior to alternatives like DP-, DFS-, and BFS-based solutions which max at *O(V<sup>2</sup>\*L)* runtime, This is important because *L* grows much faster as the graph gets larger.
 Even after exhausting code and compiler optimizations I could not get my DP solution to beat the time.

 ## Implementation